pgcbioinfo/vargram/docs/mutation_profile.md

         label='Key 2') # Add an optional label
 vg.show()
 ```

+Key mutations will always be shown on the x-axis even if they are not found in any of the batches.
+Note however that if those key mutations do not meet the threshold, there will be an empty column for it in the barplot but no bar will be shown.
+On the other hand, any mutation that meets the threshold in any of the batches will always be shown even if it is not a key mutation.

 You can manually create these key files yourself, but note that the format of mutation must follow Nextclade's notation.
 See the [`aaSubstitutions`, `aaDeletions`, and `aaInsertions` definitions](https://docs.nextstrain.org/projects/nextclade/en/stable/user/output-files/04-results-tsv.html).